microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 Listeners are events that get triggered when certain actions occur in the an editor window, known as a `TextView`.
 For example, when a user types something into the editor, a `TextViewChanged` event occurs.
 When an editor window is opened or closed, `TextViewCreated` and `TextViewClosed` events occur.
 Listeners are objects that can be used to set up handlers for those events that your extension can use to perform your custom actions.

+The editor service object is an instance of the `EditorExtensibility` class, which exposes real-time editor functionality, such as performing text edits.

-In addition to these entry points, editor extensions can expose functionality via [Commands](commands.md), which you can place on menus, context menus, or toolbars.
+[Commands](commands.md) are initiated by the user by clicking on an item which you can place on a menu, context menu, or toolbar.

 ### Adding a Listener